 Preliminary cost analyses indicate that a substitution collection will be significantly more cost-effective than other collection approaches and therefore the collection service the Department would seek to implement citywide.
-However, because the City's neighborhoods differ, the overall residential recycling direct collection strategy for the six targeted materials may eventually become some combination of the three collection scenarios.
-Independent of the resulting collection services provided citywide, the tons per day diverted are assumed to reach and maintain the same 2,270 tons per day by 1995.
+However, because the City's neighborhoods differ, the overall residential recycling direct collection strategy for the six targeted materials may eventually become some combination of the three collection services provided citywide, the tons per day diverted are assumed to reach and maintain the same 2,270 tons per day by 1995.
 Further, all buildings which receive curbside regular collection are assumed to receive curbside recycling collection.